Flag

 Economy

-Angola's economy is primarily driven by the oil sector, which significantly influences government revenue despite ongoing efforts to diversify the economy.
-The country faces macroeconomic challenges such as high inflation nearing 25%, a depreciated kwanza, and high interest rates above 20%, while projected economic growth for 2024 is around 3%, largely supported by domestic demand.
-Additionally, Angola's commitment to investment reforms and infrastructure modernization aims to enhance economic resilience and reduce dependence on oil.
+Angola's economy is heavily reliant on the oil sector, which significantly influences government revenue and fiscal stability, despite ongoing efforts to diversify through the National Development Plan (2023-2027).
+The country faces macroeconomic challenges such as high inflation nearing 25%, a depreciated currency, and high interest rates, while projected economic growth for 2024 is around 3%, primarily driven by domestic demand.
+Additionally, Angola's commitment to improving the investment climate is evident through recent reforms and initiatives aimed at attracting foreign direct investment.

 Angola is actively working to enhance its investment climate, prioritizing reforms in its National Development Plan (2023-2027) that focus on economic diversification and infrastructure modernization.
-Despite challenges such as high inflation and a depreciated currency, foreign direct investment (FDI) has seen a notable increase, particularly in sectors like offshore oil and gas technologies and transportation infrastructure.
-However, issues like corruption and a slow judicial system remain significant barriers to attracting further investment.
+Despite facing challenges such as high inflation and a depreciated currency, foreign direct investment (FDI) has increased, particularly in sectors like offshore oil and gas technologies and agriculture.
+The government has also initiated a privatization program, aiming to attract more foreign investment by improving transparency and reducing bureaucratic hurdles.

 Floating Section Image